fernseed/fernseed.github.io/technology/_posts/2015-02-23-static-generation,-dynamic-content.md

 [^fn3]: To complicate the distinction with dynamic sites, there are a variety of [caching plugins](https://wordpress.org/plugins/wp-super-cache/) for Wordpress that try to do the same thing.

-[^fn4]: This may actually lead to additional server round-trips as additional data is requested via [AJAX](http://en.wikipedia.org/wiki/Ajax_(programming
+[^fn4]: This may actually lead to additional server round-trips as additional data is requested via [AJAX](http://en.wikipedia.org/wiki/Ajax_(programming) or similar techniques, based on user interaction.
+However, since client-side interactivity is a fairly standard approach to creating websites at the moment, you'll probably find that the same is true for non-statically generated sites too.

 [^fn5]: 'Static' isn't a great description.